AI Metacognition: What Teachers Need to KnowAI Metacognition: What Teachers Need to Know: practical strategies for teachers

 Universal Thinking Framework

-The Universal Thinking Framework organizes learning with clear actions.
+The Universal Thinking Framework organises learning with clear actions.
 AI can help with the "create" stage.
 For example, AI can produce brainstorming ideas.
 Learners then evaluate those ideas (Bloom, 1956), refining the output.
 This supports learning without a blank page (Anderson & Krathwohl, 2001).

 Webb's Depth of Knowledge